barv123/content-based-movie-recommender/README.md

 - `1` means that the movie belongs to the genre;
 - `0` means that it does not.

-For example, a simplified representation of a movie could be:
+For example, a simplified representation could be:

 ```text
 [Action, Adventure, Comedy, Drama, Sci-Fi]